-U.S. House Of Representatives Set To Pass First Comprehensive Federal Autonomous Vehicle Legislation06 Sep 2017, Posted in All Posts, Blog Posts, Policy Blog
+U.S. House Of Representatives Set To Pass First Comprehensive Federal Autonomous Vehicle Legislation06 Sep 2017, Posted in All Posts, Blog Posts

 On Wednesday, September 6, the U.S. House of Representatives will vote on the Energy & Commerce Committee’s SELF DRIVE Act (H.R.
 3388) – the first comprehensive autonomous vehicle legislation (AV) to reach the floor of either chamber of Congress.
 This bill, which passed out of committee with unanimous, bipartisan support in July, is designed to fast track the testing and deployment of self-driving, autonomous vehicles (AVs).
 Legislators believe that greater deployment of AVs will decrease the number of auto fatalities and will provide traditionally underserved demographics, including individuals with disabilities and seniors with access to better transportation options.
 If passed into law, the bill will bring AVs to the market faster by doing two things: